atdykema/576-final/README.md

     - LostCanvas.cs

     Added Sounds
-    - in GameManager.cs: win, lose, fruit appears, collect fruit, add to inventory, wrong math answer
+    - GameManager.cs: win, lose, fruit appears, collect fruit, add to inventory, wrong math answer

     Modified a few lines in other various scripts - and managed related game objects in the scene.